Applicable exemption (exclusion) amount:

 Estate tax exemption amount (unified credit)

-In 2011, Veronica (a Canadian citizen) died and left her entire $5,000,000 estate of U.S. property to her daughter, Olive (also a Canadian citizen).
+In 2021, Veronica (a Canadian citizen) died and left her entire $5,000,000 estate of U.S. property to her daughter, Olive (also a Canadian citizen).
 Veronica made no taxable gifts during her lifetime.
-For 2011, the exemption amount was $1,000,000 and the unified credit was $1,730,800.
-However, those amounts only apply to U.S. citizens.
-For nonresident aliens, the exemption amount is much less.
-As such, much of her estate will be subject to estate tax.
+The entire estate aside from the $60,000 exemption will be

 The Marital Deduction and the Credit Shelter Trust

 As with the gift tax, transfers from one spouse to another, if both spouses are U.S. citizens, are not subject to any estate taxation.
 There is an unlimited “marital deduction” for estate tax purposes.